ChrisZie/HugoSymphony/content/service/management/_index.md

 heroBGImage: https://cdn.pixabay.com/photo/2016/07/07/23/49/sea-turtles-1503461_1280.jpg
 heroTitleImage: https://cdn.pixabay.com/photo/2015/03/26/15/55/coral-reef-692957_1280.jpg
 heroheader:
-  - heroHeading : Volunteers are charitable champions
+  - heroHeading : This is how you get, and keep, the best Volunteers
-  - heroHeading : Passionate volunteers are priceless
+  - heroHeading : This is your A-to-Z of creating your biggest champions
-  - heroHeading : Get and keep<br>the best and<br>the brightest
+  - heroHeading : This is where and how you find the tools to your success

 quizcards:
   - titlefront: attain